 Your Online Presence

-Engage with your users through your social media marketing campaigns and share your link in a way that will make them land on your website or your landing page.
-After that, use content to convert them, urge them to sign up to your email list, and give them some incentive if they download your app.
+Engage with your users through your social media marketing campaigns and share your link in a way that directs them to your website or landing page.

 Adjust your marketing message according to your platform and use customer data to make sure you've got everything down to a tee.
 A consistent brand tone is everything in this case.